-A. Interaction of Technology and Humans B. Effects of Technology on the Natural World C. Impacts on the World of Information and Knowledge D. Ethics, Equity, and Responsibility The relationship between technology and society is reciprocal.
-Society drives technological change, while changing technologies in turn shape society.
+A. Interaction of Technology and Humans B. Effects of Technology on the Natural World C. Impacts on the World of Information and Knowledge D. Ethics, Equity, and Responsibility Selected Principles Practices The relationship between technol- ogy and society is reciprocal.
+Society drives technolog- ical change, while changing technol- ogies in turn shape society.
 Reusing, recycling, and using fewer resources can reduce environmental impacts.
-Information technology is evolving rapidly, enabling ever- increasing amounts of information and data to be stored, managed, enhanced, analyzed, and accessed through a wide array of devices in various media formats.
+Information technology is evolving rapidly, enabling ever-increasing amounts of information and data to be stored, managed, enhanced, analyzed, and accessed through a wide array of devices in various media formats.
 Technology by itself is neither good nor bad, but its use may affect others.
 Understanding Technological Principles Explain what factors need to go into a decision to change the use of a river and identify possible consequences of doing so.
 Identify and provide a rationale for appropriate and inappropriate procedures for disposing of electronic devices.
 Compare the impact of geographical information systems and 14th-century maps on people's capability to explore new territory.
-What are the positive and negative consequences of the predicted change from print to digital news? decided to implement a new wind turbine system.
-Design an investigation into the design a new way to Use a simulation to test the adequacy of exit routes for evacuating residents of a mountain town during a wildfire.
+What are the positive and negative consequences of the predicted change from print to digital news?
+Developing Solutions and Achieving Goals The community has decided to implement a new wind turbine system.
+Design an investigation into the impact on the community.
+Given a specific consumer electronics product such as a cellular telephone, design a new way to increase its appropriate disposal.
+Use a simulation to test the adequacy of exit routes for evacuating residents of a mountain town during a wildfire.
 What processes and digital tools might the city council put into place in order to make sure all citizens have a say?
 Communicating and Collaborating Collaborate with engineers and urban planners (virtual) through a website to collect and communicate data about the effects of a wind turbine system on the community.
 Organize a campaign with a virtual team to inform the public of the dangers of improper disposal of consumer electronic products.
 Present a set of images from two artists of the period that represent different perspectives on a major event.
-Debate with a virtual team member the privacy and safety issues involved in establishing international projects.
+Debate with a virtual team member the privacy and safety issues involved in estab- lishing interna- tional projects.